SpoticordMusic/SpoticordBot-v1/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots/Video**
 If applicable, add screenshots and/or a short video to help explain your problem.

+**Logs (only when using open source)**
+If applicable, add the log output that might contain more information or help explain your problem.

 **Additional context**
 Add any other context about the problem here.